-On June 30, 2018, the School District reported a liability of \$582,746 for its proportionate share of the net pension liability for ERS and an asset of \$1,110,615 for TRS for its proportionate share of the net pension asset.
-As mentioned previously, these shares of New York State pension liabilities and assets are now required by GASB 68 to be disclosed on the School District's statements; however, amounts due are payable by New York State to School District pensioners.
-The net pension liability for ERS was measured as of March 31, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The net pension asset for TRS was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+On June 30, 2019, the School District reported a liability of \$1,203,215 for its proportionate share of the net pension liability for ERS and an asset of \$2,646,255 for TRS for its proportionate share of the net pension asset.
+As mentioned previously, these shares of New York State pension liabilities and assets are now required by GASB 68 to be disclosed on the School District's statements; however, amounts due to retirees are payable by the State retirement systems to School District pension liability used to calculate the net pension liability was determined by an actuarial valuation as of April 1, 2018.
+The net pension asset for TRS was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.

-The judgement and claims liability decreased by \$350,119 from prior year reflecting a lower accrual of known payments for tax certiorari claims in the 2017-18 fiscal year.
-However, there are many filings that are still pending.
+The judgement and claims liability increased by \$5,189,207 from prior year reflecting a higher accrual of known and estimated probable payment for tax certiorari claims in the future.

-The net impact of the above-mentioned factors decreased the School District's long term liabilities by \$149,866.
-More detailed information about the School District's long-term liabilities is presented in the notes to the financial statements (Note 5 Long Term Debts).
+The net impact of the above-mentioned factors decreased the School District's long-term liabilities by \$1,650,517.
+More detailed information about the School District's long-term liabilities is presented in the notes to the financial statements (Note 5 Long Term Debts) which presents total long-term debt and amounts due within one year